Trump administration begins Paris climate pact exit

 Trump campaigned on a promise to rescind that pledge, saying it would hurt the U.S. economy while leaving other big polluters like China to increase emissions.
 He was bound by U.N. rules to wait until Nov.
 4, 2019, to file exit papers.

 Trump has already moved, however, to unwind a slew of Obama-era rules limiting emissions - including from the electricity industry, automobiles and the oil and gas drilling sector.
-A report this year by state attorneys general said those rollbacks here could amount to a boost in U.S. carbon emissions of over 200 million tonnes a year by 2025.
+A report this year by state attorneys general said those rollbacks here could amount to a boost in U.S. carbon emissions of more than 200 million tonnes a year by 2025.

 Teresa Ribera, Spain’s environment minister, said on Twitter that the formal withdrawal - although expected - dealt a blow to the Paris deal.
 Spain will host the next round of climate negotiations in place of Chile in early December.